Agent install quick start guide

 Load a list of currently pending node requests by clicking Unsigned Certs.

-Puppet agent will be running as a Windows service, and will fetch and apply configurations every 30 minutes (by default).
-You can now assign classes to the node as normal; see Getting started with classification for more details.
-After the first Puppet run, the MCollective service will also be running and the node can now be controlled with MCollective.
+Puppet agent runs as a Windows service, and fetches and applies configurations every 30 minutes (by default).
+You can now assign classes to the node; see Getting started with classification for more details.
+After the first Puppet run, the MCollective service will also run and the node can now be controlled with MCollective.
 The Puppet agent service and the MCollective service can be started and stopped independently using either the service control manager UI or the command line

 sc.exeutility; see Running Puppet on Windows for more details.

-The Start Menu will contain a Puppet folder, with shortcuts for running Puppet agent manually, running Facter, and opening a command prompt for use with the Puppet tools.
+The Start Menu contains a Puppet folder, with shortcuts for running Puppet agent manually, running Facter, and opening a command prompt for use with the Puppet tools.
 See [Running Puppet on Windows][running] for more details.

 Puppet is automatically added to the machine’s PATH environment variable.
 This means you can open any command line and call